 |Brain injury||Severe||Between £205,580 - £264,650||All brain damage considered- including paralysis|

-Every drain and manhole cover injury compensation claim are assessed on its individual merits.
+All manhole compensation claims are assessed on a case by case basis.
 A court will consider the severity of your injury and the medical prognosis about how that injury is likely to affect you in the future.
-You may also be able to include any psychological trauma you have suffered as well as the costs of any medical care, specialist equipment and care as well as damages such as loss of income for time off work in your claim.
+You may also be able to include any psychological trauma you have suffered as well as the costs of any medical care, specialist equipment and care as well as damages such as loss of earnings for time off work in your claim.
 This is why you are unlikely to find the exact amount you’re offered in any compensation calculator.
 There are simply far too many different things to take into account when your compensation award is calculated.

 This table serves to show the varying slip and fall compensation amounts and how much they can differ depending on the type and severity of the injury sustained.
 If you would like a more accurate estimate of how much your own drain and manhole cover injury compensation amount could be, call Accident Claims UK today, and we will put you in touch with one of our team of solicitors who can go through your claiming detail.
 Please do not use the amounts above as anything more than a guideline, as there will be complexities to your case that will likely be different from the next case, and so on.